mesqueeb/commafy-anything/README.md

 npm i commafy-anything
 ```

-Adds comma's to a number.
+Return a number as string with `,` or `K`.
 A simple and small integration.

 ## Motivation

-U built this package because I needed to add comma's to numbers!
+U built this package because I needed to add comma's and K to numbers!
 And I wanted to build it myself. 😄

 ## Meet the family